 Our executive officers and directors, and the officers and directors of the Adviser, serve or may serve as officers, directors, or principals of entities that operate in the same or a related line of business as we do or of investment funds managed by our affiliates.
 Accordingly, they may have obligations to investors in those entities, the fulfillment of which might not be in the best interests of us or our stockholders.
-For example, Mr. Gladstone, our chairman, chief executive officer and president, is the chairman of the board and chief executive officer of the Adviser, Gladstone Investment, Gladstone Land.
-In addition, Mr. Brubaker, our vice chairman and chief operating officer, is the vice chairman and chief operating officer of the Adviser, Gladstone Investment, Gladstone Commercial and Gladstone Land.
+For example, Mr. Gladstone, our chairman and chief executive officer, is the chairman of the board and chief executive officer of the Adviser, Gladstone Investment, Gladstone Commercial and Gladstone Land.
+In addition, Mr. Brubaker, our vice chairman and chief operating officer of the Adviser, Gladstone Investment, Gladstone Investment, Gladstone Commercial and Gladstone Land.
+Mr. Marcotte, our president, is an executive managing director of our Adviser.
 Moreover, the Adviser may establish or sponsor other investment vehicles which from time to time may have potentially overlapping investment objectives with ours and accordingly may invest in, whether principally or secondarily, asset classes we target.
-While the Adviser generally has broad authority to make investments on behalf of the investment vehicles that it advises, the Adviser has adopted investment allocation procedures to address these potential conflicts and intends to direct investment opportunities to the Gladstone affiliate with the investment strategy that most closely fits the investment opportunity.
-Nevertheless, the management of the Adviser may face conflicts in the allocation of investment opportunities to other entities managed by the Adviser.
+While the Adviser generally has broad authority to make investment opportunities to the Gladstone affiliate with the investment strategy that most closely fits the investment opportunity.
+Nevertheless, the management of the Adviser may face conflicts in the allocation of investment opportunities to use the use of the Adviser.
 As a result, it is possible that we may not be given the opportunity to participate in certain investments made by other funds managed by the Adviser.
 On October 10, 2012, our Board of Directors approved a revision of our investment objectives and strategies that became effective on January 1, 2013, which may enhance the potential for conflicts in the allocation of investment opportunities to us and other entities managed by the Adviser.

 In certain circumstances, we may make investments in a portfolio company in which one of our affiliates has or will have an investment, subject to satisfaction of any regulatory restrictions and, where required, to the prior approval of our Board of Directors.
-As of September 30, 2013, our Board of Directors has approved the following types of co-investment transactions:
+As of December 31, 2013, our Board of Directors has approved the following types of co-investment transactions: